 Can I request non-transport data?

-Though we may be able to point you in the right direction, we only provide Transport for NSW related data.
+We only provide Transport for NSW related data.

 How can I find out what your latest data releases are?